ModeFace to face Online

 Enhance your capacity to drive strategies for improvement consistently in your school.

-You will contextualise your learning through an improvement project addressing a challenge which you have identified and be supported to refine during the program.
-This improvement project will be a focus during program’s sessions and activities.
+You will contextualise your learning through a strategic improvement project addressing a challenge which you have identified and be supported to refine during the program.
+This improvement challenge will be a focus during program workshops and activities.

 Designed for Victorian government school principals, who have the option to invite a second participant such as: